Difference Between Ego and Self

 1. The Ego protects us from vulnerability.
 On the other hand, the self constantly puts us in debates.

-2. The Ego keeps us organized, satisfied but the self always puts us in a state where one feels confused, demotivated.
+2. The Ego keeps us organized and satisfied, but the self always puts us in a state where we feel confused and demotivated.

 3. The Ego is dimensional, but the self is multi-dimensional.
 It projects our understanding of ourselves in terms of society, religion, emotions etc.